-The intention is to gently allow the coming back home into our body, to re-experience the harmonious integration of sensation, feeling, mind and spirit, that is our by nature.
+The intent is to gently allow the coming back home into our body, to re-experience the harmonious integration of sensation, feeling, mind and spirit, that is our by nature.

-By using the “moving body” as a main tool, we stimulate proprioceptive awareness and we learn to listen, accept, appreciate and determine.
+By using the “moving body” as a main resource, we stimulate proprioceptive awareness and we learn to listen, accept, appreciate and determine.

 Through the easing quality of moving we are invited to experience our physical, emotional and spiritual self, in pleasure as much as in pain, and to discover tools that support efficiency, power, range of movement to bring movement, breath, energy flow and health into our daily life.

 The act of breathing reminds us of the unceasing movement of life.

 Everyone of us is breathing with a specific rhythm deeply connected with the state we are in, with our way of talking and moving therefore of communicating.